razieloren/hatechnolog/backend/modules/README.md

 var config Config
 configPath, logger := entrypoint.Entrypoint(&config)
 ```
-- Ensure that commonly used code is exported to the library, allowing all modules to utilize it :)
+- Ensure that commonly used code is exported to the library (`x`), allowing all modules to utilize it :)

+## Configuration Files

+- For the proper functioning of a module, a configuration file is required.
+Each module provides documentation on its configuration structure in the corresponding folder's "README.md" file.
+- The configuration parser utilizes the `YAML` format.
+- By default, modules will search for their configuration file under the `./config.yaml` path.
+    - A custom path can be provided with the `-c` flag.
 ## Building Modules

 - Each module contains its own buildsystem.